 A few weeks ago when I weighed myself, my scales gave me two different readings in about thirty seconds.
-I knew that couldn’t be right, so when I was given the chance to test out some new scales, I have to admit I was pleased.
+I knew that couldn’t be right, so when I was given the chance to test out some new scales,

 I liked the look of them before I had even opened the box, mainly because the screen looked futuristic with it’s blue colour.
 Taking them out of the box, I liked the fact that they were heavy, and also that there were stabilisation pads all around the outside.
 My old ones only had circular feet so that may have had something to do with the off and on level spot I needed to find to get an accurate weight.